Dear Ms. Hajdu:

 - developing a framework to fund training facilities delivered in partnership with labour unions.

 - Work with provinces and territories to make post-secondary education more affordable for students from low- and middle-income families.
-This would include:
+This includes:

-- working collaboratively with provinces and territories to improve promotion of RESPs and Canada Learning Bonds, to make registration simpler, and to increase take up rates.
+- working collaboratively with provinces, territories and Indigenous Peoples to improve promotion of RESPs and Canada Learning Bonds, to make registration simpler, and to increase take up rates.

 It is my expectation that you will undertake this work collaboratively and not compel other governments to take on new costs and provide appropriate compensation to provinces and territories that do not participate in the Canada Student Loans program.